xybu/cs590-nfv/experiments/suricata/README.md

  * [Sample traces collected by WireShark](https://wiki.wireshark.org/SampleCaptures)
  * [Publicly available PCAP files](http://www.netresec.com/?page=PcapFiles)
  * [ISTS'12 trace files](http://www.netresec.com/?page=ISTS) -- randomly picked `snort.log.1425823194` (155,823 KB).

+##### bigFlows.pcap

+According to TCPreplay website, bigFlows.pcap has the following characteristics:

+ > This is a capture of real network traffic on a busy private network's access point to the Internet.
+The capture is much larger and
+ > has a smaller average packet size than the previous capture.
+It also has many more flows and different applications.
+If the large
+ > size of this file isn't a problem, you may want to select it for your tests.
+ >
+ > * Size: 368 MB
+ > * Packets: 791615
+ > * Flows: 40686
+ > * Average packet size: 449 bytes
+ > * Duration: 5 minutes
+ > * Number Applications: 132

+From the log of Suricata we can confirm that the traffic consists of numerous procotols on various ISO/OSI layers.

 #### Performance Analysis